Note: External links will exit City of Leavenworth.

 The City of Leavenworth is not responsible for external website content.

 Our Refuse Division collects commercial solid waste materials that are discarded and transports the materials to local landfills or transfer stations.
 Commercial customers consist of businesses and multifamily residences.

 Leavenworth falls within the Apple Maggot Quarantine area

 The City of Leavenworth falls within the Washington State Department of Agriculture Apple Maggot Quarantine area.
 This quarantine includes transferring of any homegrown or foraged fruit, brush, and yard waste out of the quarantine area.
 Currently, the City is allowed to transfer solid waste to the Dryden Transfer Station; if residents and businesses fail to comply with keeping yard waste and brush out of the solid waste stream, the City will be forced to find another transfer site.
 If our garbage haulers identify yard waste or brush in your garbage dumpster, the City will not pick up your trash until those items are removed.
 Residents may dispose of their yard waste and brush at the City Recycling Center.
 A map of the quarantine area is available on our website.

-The City of Leavenworth is pleased to offer single stream recycling at its recycling center located at 216 14th Street between the Parks Shop Building and the Public Works Building, across the street from Community Cupboard.
+The City of Leavenworth is pleased to offer single stream recycling at the Recycling Center located at 216 14th Street between the Parks Shop Building and the Public Works Building, across the street from Community Cupboard.
 The hours of operation are Wednesday from 4:30 PM – 6:30 PM and Saturday from 11:00 AM – 3:00 PM.
-Hours may change depending on time of year.
+Hours may change depending on the season.

 The City has a cardboard recycling system for commercial accounts only at this time.
 The Refuse Division collects commercial cardboard on its commercial refuse collection route.